-The first theorem of this section extends results by Gul and Stacchetti and by Milgrom asserting necessary conditions for the existence of Walrasian equilibrium in the binary formulation.
-These theorems assume that individual valuations are drawn from a set that includes all unit-demand valuations (Gul and Stacchetti), which are defined next, or all additive valuations (Milgrom).
-They establish that if the set of valuations includes any that are not strong substitutes, then there is a profile of valuations to be drawn from the set such that no competitive equilibrium exists.
+Existing results by Gul and Stacchetti and by Milgrom assert necessary conditions for the existence of Walrasian equilibrium in the binary formulation.
+These results assume that individual valuations are drawn from a set that includes all unit-demand valuations (Gul and Stacchetti), which are defined next, or all additive valuations (Milgrom).11 They establish that if the set of valuations includes any that are not strong substitutes, then there is a profile of valuations to be drawn from the set such that no competitive equilibrium exists.

-These results are unsatisfactory for our multi-unit context, because they allow preferences to vary among identical items and the constructions used in those papers hinge on that freedom.
-The next theorem extends the earlier results by including the restriction that firms' binary valuations are consistent with some multi-unit valuation, that is, that firms treat all units of the same good symmetrically.
+These results are inapplicable in our multi-unit context, because they allow preferences to vary among identical items and the constructions used in those papers hinge on that freedom.